clamy54/BlackBox-Cue/README.md

 - **Equal-power crossfade** between tracks for seamless transitions.
 In AUTO mode, the crossfade analyzes your music and automatically finds the best moment to transition, adapting to the tempo, key, and structure of each track.
 - **Audio output selection** lets you choose which audio device to use, directly from the main interface.
 - **Listen preview** in Edit Mode lets you hear the first seconds of a track on a separate audio output before going live.
 Requires a computer with at least two independent audio outputs.
+- **4-band parametric equalizer per pad**, with Low, Low Mid, High Mid, and High bands.
+Each band offers multiple filter modes (PEQ, VEQ, Low Cut, High Cut, Low Shelf, High Shelf) with adjustable frequency, gain, and Q. A real-time frequency response graph and spectrogram let you visualize the effect of your settings while previewing.
+- **Master equalizer** with the same 4-band parametric EQ, applied to the entire audio output.
+Ideal for adapting to the venue acoustics.
+Includes a real-time spectrogram of the main output.
+- **Audio effects per pad**: apply a reverb, delay, flanger, lo-fi, robot, distortion, or vocal remover effect to any pad.
+Each effect type comes with ready-to-use presets and a simple wet/dry control.
+Effects are preserved during crossfade transitions.
 - **Volume normalization** automatically balances all your tracks to a consistent perceived volume, even when audio files come from different sources.
 - **Waveform display** in Edit Mode lets you see exactly where your audio starts, ends, and where the trim points are.